kqr/kqr.github.com/_posts/2012-11-18-part-4-strings.md

       putStrLn (beverage ++ " is an interesting choice.")
 <div class="label">Appending strings in action</div>

 This programs combines user input with appending strings, to avoid superfluous `putStr`s in the program.
-It is worth pointing out that the parentheses around the strings *are necessary* to show Haskell that you want to pass the whole concatenated string to `putStrLn`, and not just the first part of it.
+It is worth pointing out that the parentheses around the strings *are necessary* to show Haskell that you want to pass the whole appended string to `putStrLn`, and not just the first part of it.
 Generally, when you want one computation to be treated as a unit and want it computed before everything else, you might need to wrap it in parentheses.

 The exchange with the user from this program will look something like the following

-    What do you prefer to drink?
+<pre>What do you prefer to drink?
 Highland Park 12
 Ah, so you like Highland Park 12.
-    Highland Park 12 is an interesting choice.
+Highland Park 12 is an interesting choice.</pre>

 Exercises
 ---------

- *  Modify the programs from the last two exercises of the previous chapter using string concatenation so that they become shorter.
+ *  Modify the programs from the last two exercises of the previous chapter by appending strings so that they become shorter.